 When to think carefully first

 - You have no passive income to offset and don't qualify as a real estate professional.
-Unused passive losses carry forward — valuable eventually, but not immediately.
+Unused passive losses don't disappear (they carry forward to future years): valuable eventually, but not immediately.

 - You're planning to sell soon.
-Depreciation recapture at disposition reduces the net benefit.
+Depreciation recapture (the tax you pay back on prior depreciation when you sell) reduces the net benefit.
 Your CPA should model the full cycle.

 The short answer